How to Reduce Stress

 Music has an amazing ability to alter our mood.

 Its vibration literally changes ours if we let it.
 Think of songs that always put you in an amazing mood and have them at the ready for whenever you need a pick me up.
-It’s simple enough trick but it works wonders.
+It’s a simple enough trick, but it works wonders.

 Try it now.
-If you don’t have the song available right now, you could got to YouTube until you do, there you will be able to easily stream songs to listen right away.
+If you don’t have the song available right now, you could go to YouTube until you do.
+There you will be able to easily stream songs to listen to right away.

 Choose your favourite entertainment

 If music isn’t your jam, it’s fine.
 Just find or chose an activity that can be done in small sessions, and that you really enjoy, and do that.
 It could be reading, playing an instrument, painting etc…